 ABOUT WEI YEW

-Wei Yew emigrated to Canada in 1976 and opened his own design firm in 1980.
-Among the many projects which Wei has to his credit are the Royal Tyrrell Museum of Palaeontology, the 1988 Olympic Winter Games Arts Festival, the TriBach Festival, and numerous familiar brands such as Epcor, the Arts District, Syncrude Canada, Stollery Children's Hospital, The Citadel Theatre, Edmonton Valley Zoo, and the Calgary Olympic Development Association.
-He was also responsible for the stunning multimedia presentation to the IAAF selection committee in Monaco, an achievement that helped bring the 2001 IAAF World Championships in Athletics to his hometown, Edmonton.
-Wei helped raised the profile of Canadian book publishers with his branding and exhibit design of the Association for the Export of Canadian Books.
-This identity has been implemented at book fairs in London, Frankfurt, Bologna, Beijing, and New York.
+Wei Yew practiced graphic design in Singapore before emigrating to Canada in 1976.
+He opened his own firm, Studio 3 Graphics, in 1980, which was rebranded to Wei Yew & Co. in 2005.
+Among Wei’s many notable projects are the Royal Tyrrell Museum of Palaeontology, the 1988 Olympic Winter Games Arts Festival, the TriBach Festival, and numerous iconic logos such as those for Epcor, the Arts District, Syncrude Canada, Stollery Children's Hospital, The Citadel Theatre, Edmonton Valley Zoo, and the Calgary Olympic Development Association.
+Wei was also responsible for the stunning multimedia presentation to the IAAF selection committee in Monaco, which helped bring the 2001 IAAF World Championships in Athletics to Edmonton.
+His work with the Association for the Export of Canadian Books has significantly raised the profile of Canadian book publishers through branding and exhibit designs at international book fairs in London, Frankfurt, Bologna, Beijing, and New York.

-Wei’s extensive design experience is international in scope.
-High profile projects have included a commission by IOC President Samaranch to produce a centennial publication The Olympic Image, which Wei spent over five years researching.
-He created logos for the Olympic Truce (after an international design competition) and for the Environmental Olympics.
-In 2002, at the invitation of the IOC, Wei addressed the 2008 Beijing Organizing Committee for the Olympic Games (BOCOG).
-As an authority on Olympic design history, he was asked to share his knowledge with BOCOG and some 800 design delegates at the International Design Conference.
-In June 2004, he addressed the Design Conference organized by the 2010 Vancouver Organizing Committee for the Winter Games (VANOC).
-Wei was also a jury member of the competition for the 2010 VANOC emblem.
-He also designed the Olympic look for EPCOR which was the official supplier to the 2010 Games.
+Wei’s design experience is international in scope.
+High-profile projects include a commission by IOC President Samaranch to produce a centennial publication, The Olympic Image, which involved over five years of research.
+He created logos for the Olympic Truce (winning an international design competition) and the Environmental Olympics.
+In 2002, at the IOC’s invitation, Wei addressed the 2008 Beijing Organizing Committee for the Olympic Games (BOCOG), sharing his expertise with BOCOG and 800 design delegates at the International Design Conference.
+In June 2004, he spoke at a Design Conference organized by the 2010 Vancouver Organizing Committee for the Winter Games (VANOC) and served on the jury for the 2010 VANOC emblem competition.
+Wei also designed the Olympic look for EPCOR, the official supplier to the 2010 Games.
+In 2021, he was one of three international judges for the International Union of Architects logo design competition in Paris.

 CLICK OUTSIDE OF THE BOX FOR THE MENU